hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Requirement

-- Python 3.8+ and PyTorch 1.13.1
+- Python 3.8+ and PyTorch 1.13.1+
 - 🤗Transformers, Datasets, Accelerate, PEFT and TRL
-- protobuf, cpm-kernels and sentencepiece
+- fire, protobuf, cpm-kernels and sentencepiece
 - jieba, rouge-chinese and nltk (used at evaluation)
 - gradio and mdtex2html (used in web_demo.py)
 - uvicorn, fastapi and sse-starlette (used in api_demo.py)